RouninMedia/view-html-source-button/README.md

 ## 6. Configuring View HTML Source Button

+There are no settings and nothing to configure. **View HTML Source Button** works out of the box.

 ## 7. Team and Contributors behind View HTML Source Button

 ## 8. Code Appendix